 I didn’t want to compromise too much on my lifestyle, so I needed to know how to travel with my dog; where the pet-friendly cafes, restaurants and venues are at home and away and I needed to track down pet-friendly accommodation too.

-I couldn’t find a place where all of this and more was in one place and it was easy to search for the info I needed.
+I couldn’t find a place where all of this and more was in one place.
 A place where locals, visitors, digital nomads and expats could share their pet knowledge — so I thought I'd create it.

 Skills used